videojs/videojs-overlay/README.md

 #### `overlay.remove(Object)`

 Removes an individual overlay from the list of overlays.
-Calling this method with an invalid overlay object throws an error.
+Calling this method with an invalid overlay object removes nothing from the list.

 ```js
 var overlay = player.overlay({